 - Check your application history to know if you have made an application.

 - Some job sites may not have such an option.
-But, you can search the company to know if an opening was advertised for such a company recently.
+But, you can search the company to find out if an opening was advertised for such a company recently.

 Even if you were referred to the company by someone you know, the person would have informed you.